Statistical Inference on Tree Swallow Migrations with Random Forests: Localized Hypothesis Testing

 We return now to the question of determining whether maximum daily temperature can partially explain the different Tree Swallow patterns of occurrence observed in 2008-2009.
 The global tests in the previous section suggested that \texttt{max\_temp} may provide information about the interannual variation in occurrence beyond what is provided by seasonal effects alone captured by \texttt{DoY}.
-We therefore want to distill the effect of \texttt{max\_temp} from that of \texttt{DoY}.
-Figure \ref{YrAnom} shows a time series of the average \texttt{max\_temp\_anomaly} for 2008-2009 and 2010-2013.
-Recall that \texttt{max\_temp\_anomaly} was defined as the observed \texttt{max\_temp} for a particular eBird observation minus the expected daily maximum temperature at that place and time calculated from the external DayMet dataset.
-Anomalous temperatures are, by our definition, normalized for time of year, and so should be uncorrelated with \texttt{DoY}.
-The lack of a meaningful linear trend in the smoothed average -- the gray line in Figure \ref{YrAnom} -- confirms this intuition.
-Moreover, there is a clear period of lower anomalous temperatures in 2008-2009, which suggests that the differences originally observed in Figure \ref{RF_TSO} and reflected in Figure \ref{PermCurves} could be due in part to differences in \texttt{max\_temp\_anomaly}.
+We therefore want to distill the predictive influence of \texttt{max\_temp} from that of \texttt{DoY}.
+In this section, we consider testing for the variable importance of \texttt{max\_temp\_anomaly}.

-To fit this into the hypothesis testing framework described in the preceding section, we calculate one subsampled random forest with the original data and another with a permuted version of \texttt{max\_temp\_anomaly}.
+To fit this into the hypothesis testing framework described above, we calculate one subsampled random forest with the original data and another with a permuted version of \texttt{max\_temp\_anomaly}.
 Note that because the hypotheses in \eqref{HypMH} are evaluated at only fixed test points, careful selection of these points is important.
 Since we are interested in evaluating the hypotheses across a variety of locations and times, we stratify our test points by location and conduct 6 different tests.